 Our network was built around a common desire to participate as widely as possible to the dissemination of artists in France and Europe.
 It is around this idea that AJC has set up its actions, either they are internal (such as exchanges of co-creation within the network), on a national level such as Jazz Migration or with a European and international scope.
 The importance we give to this question of artists mobility meets a critical need of French artists to disseminate more widely, to open their playground and discover other regions and promoters.
 We have over the years built up a network of European professionals (festivals, clubs, federations, etc.) with which we have developed various tools meant to answer these issues, which are also shared by many European musicians.

 Jazz Migration is an ambitious and groudbreaking programme that works since 2002 towards the promotion and the development of young musicians from the french jazz scenes.
-This unique programme brought to light 191 musicians, 54 bands, and produced 750 gigs in France and Europe.
+This unique programme brought to light 230 musicians, 70 bands, and produced more than 1000 gigs in France and Europe.

 Created in 1994 and the first project which symbolised Afijma’s international action, the program of inviting foreign professionals (programmers and journalists) represents a crucial action in terms of encouraging the dissemination of French musicians around foreign festivals and of bringing about a renewal of our own European programming in return.

 This Franco-Italian festival, Una Striscia di Terra Feconda, born in 1998 was born out of the historically productive musical relationships between French and Italian jazz musicians, but is also the fruit of a long-term rapport established between Paolo Damiani, musician and director of the ONJ 2000-2003, and Armand Meignan, director of the festival Europajazz in Le Mans.